 As mentioned at the start of the article, Brazil is an amazing country to visit.
 The purpose of this article isn’t to scare you, it’s to prepare you and to help you get the most out of your trip!
 Go ahead and enjoy this wonderful place, it will leave an imprint on your soul forever – from the vastness of the Amazon to the heart pumping beats of the Samba, to the pristine beaches of the Atlantic coast.

 Despite all the negative press in the media, the beaches are still as good as they ever were, the beer and coconut water is still ice cold (and relatively a hell of a lot cheaper!!), and the locals are still just as welcoming, fun-loving and friendly as ever!

-Get there: Chimu Adventures offer a wide range of itineraries to Brazil, which can be customised to include everything you want out of your trip.
+Get there: Chimu Adventures offers premium Signature South America itineraries, which can be customised to include everything you want out of your trip.
 Check them out here and get in touch with our destination specialists for any further advice.